estebanlm/pharo/doc/Profile/Tutorial.md

    - Click on 'New Profile' in the Profiles menu

 2. **View Current Profile**
-   - Select 'Show/hide current profile' to display visual placeholders of the current profile
+   - Select 'Toggle profile preview' to display visual placeholders of the current profile
    - **Left click** on a placeholder to change the strategy associated with the window
    - **Right click** on a placeholder to remove a registered window from the current profile